Top Alcohol & Drug Treatment Centers in Liberty, Missouri

 Medication-Assisted Treatment

 Patients with severe alcohol or opioid use disorder may find relief through approved medications.
-When used medically, these medications can mitigate cravings and lower the risk of relapse.
+With medication-assisted treatment (MAT), our healtcare providers give you these medications to reduce cravings and lower the risk of relapse.

 Aftercare

-The Recovery Village Kansas City also provides extensive aftercare and alumni services to ensure ongoing support and enable successful long-term recovery.
+The Recovery Village Kansas City Drug and Alcohol Rehab offers aftercare and alumni services.
+These services ensure ongoing support and enable successful long-term recovery.

-The Recovery Village Kansas City aims to provide individuals in the Liberty, Missouri, area with the support, tools and professional guidance required to overcome addiction, navigate their path to recovery and reclaim their lives.
+The Recovery Village Kansas City Drug and Alcohol Rehab aims to provide support and guidance to individuals in the Liberty, Missouri area.
+Our facility helps people overcome addiction, navigate their path to recovery and reclaim their lives.

 In Liberty, Missouri, several co-occurring disorders are commonly seen by healthcare professionals.
-Co-occurring disorders, also known as dual diagnosis, refer to the simultaneous presence of two or more mental health disorders and substance use disorders.
-Individuals diagnosed with these conditions often face complex challenges, as the co-occurring conditions can exacerbate each other.
+Co-occurring disorders, or dual diagnosis, happen when someone has multiple mental health and substance use disorders at the same time.
+People with these conditions often face complex challenges because the conditions can worsen each other.

 Depression and Alcohol Use Disorder